landingbj/lagi/README.md

 ## Quick Start

 For developers, we provide a simple way to compile and run the LinkMind application.
 You can choose to use the Maven command-line tool to package, or run it through mainstream Integrated Development Environments (IDEs) like IntelliJ IDEA.
-Please ensure your JDK version meets at least the requirements of version 8.
+Please make sure you are using JDK version 8 or above.

 ### Method 1: Using Maven